nonstrict-hq/nonstrict.eu-website/Content/blog/2023-03-13-screencapturekit-errors-missing-annotations.md

 ```

 ![Screenshot showing the "Library not loaded" error](/images/blog/dyld-no-screencapturekit.png)
-<figcaption>On Big Sur, an executable referencing SCError will crash</figcaption>
+<figcaption>On Big Sur, an executable referencing SCStreamError will crash</figcaption>

 ## Workaround